 By using the WooCommerce plugin for your website, you’ll be able to create a much more user-friendly, customized shopping experience for your guests and customers.
 What’s more, you’ll be able to have in-depth insight and detailed reports of the site’s activity, such as orders, shipping, stock availability, and much more.
 Sounds great, right?
 There’s more to it.

 Next in line, we have Analytics and the amazing set of built-in tools that WooCommerce has.
-With Analytics you’ll be able to see how many orders you currently have, how much have you sold, and the total number of net sales.
+For example, with Analytics, you’ll be able to see how many orders you currently have, how much you have sold, and the total number of net sales.

 Online stores are a different kind of website, and to properly work, they need special additions such as: